bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Object-Oriented-Programming-in-JavaScript.md

 -   <span id="d8ce">Any values stores in the instance variables of the object.</span>
 -   <span id="ce51">Any values stored in global variables.</span>
 -   <span id="0aba">Law of Demeter is more so of a guideline than a law.</span>
--   <span id="0d36">Easiest way to implement it is to _not us more than one dot_</span>
+-   <span id="0d36">Easiest way to implement it is to *not us more than one dot*</span>
 -   <span id="76ea">You cannot cheat by separating extra calls onto different lines.</span>

 ### When to ignore the Law of Demeter

--   <span id="770a">When you work with objects that come from code that you didn't create — you will often have to break the LoD.</span>
+-   <span id="770a">When you work with objects that come from code that you didn’t create — you will often have to break the LoD.</span>

 <!-- -->